 - This medicine is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This medicine is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

 - A lot of times, reactions happen where the shot was given.
 Sometimes, very bad reactions may happen.
 Check with your doctor if you have any reaction that bothers you or does not go away.
 Call your doctor right away if you have any break in the skin, color changes (blue or black), swelling, or drainage of fluid where the shot was given.

 - Very bad health problems like thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS) have happened with drugs like this one.
 Sometimes, this has been deadly.
 This has happened several weeks to years after starting treatment.
 Call your doctor right away if you feel very tired or weak or have any bruising or bleeding, change in balance, change in eyesight, change in how much urine is passed, dark urine, fever, pale skin, trouble speaking or thinking, weakness on 1 side of the body, or yellow skin or eyes.

-- Capillary leak syndrome (CLS) is a condition that has happened while taking Betaseron (interferon beta-1b).
-Sometimes CLS can be deadly.
-Tell your doctor if you get signs of CLS like change in the amount of urine passed; unable to pass urine; blood in the urine; a heartbeat that does not feel normal; chest pain or pressure; a fast heartbeat; shortness of breath; a big weight gain; throwing up blood or throw up that looks like coffee grounds; or if you have black, tarry, or bloody stools.
+- Capillary leak syndrome (CLS) is a very bad health problem that has happened with Betaseron (interferon beta-1b).
+Sometimes, CLS can be deadly.
+Tell your doctor right away if you get signs of CLS like change in how much urine is passed; not able to pass urine; blood in the urine; a fast or abnormal heartbeat; chest pain or pressure; dizziness or passing out; shortness of breath; a big weight gain; swelling; throwing up blood or throw up that looks like coffee grounds; or if you have black, tarry, or bloody stools.